 - editorial oversight of college's intranet

-- publication of FIT Direct, the college's monthly electronic newsletter
+- publication of Newsroom Direct, the college's weekly electronic newsletter

 - publication of Hue, the college's alumni magazine